apurvh/my-nvim-config/README.md

 zz - center the current line in the window
 <leader> - - open yazi
 <leader> a - show code structure
+<leader> j - search and jump to symbols
+<leader> k - search and jump to jumplist
 ```

 #### Copy and paste